Diving and spearfishing may be a recent occurrence but, spearfishing has been done since before written history.

 While you may recognize Jacques Cousteau from his famous underwater documentaries; it was Ralph Davis who led the charge to take underwater spearfishing to the Olympic Games.

-After twenty years of work to create rules, divisions, and completing the official paperwork for the bid, underwater spearfishing was beaten out by synchronized swimming in 1968.
+After twenty years of work to create rules, and divisions, and completing the official paperwork for the bid, underwater spearfishing was beaten out by synchronized swimming in 1968.

 10. Famous Spearfishing Painting Hangs In Houston Museum